Azure-Samples/active-directory-dotnet-external-identities-idology-identity-verification/README.md

 Identities, setup an API connector with the following settings:
 (relevant link for setting up API connector)

+- **Display Name**: Choose a name such as 'Verify identity with IDology'.
 - **Endpoint URL**: Use the URL created when publishing the API service.
 - **Username**: Username defined in the API configuration above (WebApiSettings:ApiUsername)
 - **Password**: Password defined in the API configuration above (WebApiSettings:ApiPassword)